-A Dirty Primary Charge Roller (PCR); The primary charge roller is located Inside the cartridge, and if dirty will show on the test print as gray streaks across the page in the direction of paper travel, or as a gray background throughout the page.

-A Dirty PCR Connection will result in dark black horizontal bars down the page, or as shading throughout the page.
-These bars will be opposite the direction of the paper travel you run 2 or 3 pages for each test print.
-Due to the drum circumference of 3.7", a chip may show up on one page 2 times and on the next, 3 times.
-It depends where the damaged section of the drum is when the print cycle starts.

-A Scratched Drum will show up as a very thin, perfectly straight line that runs across the test page.

-A Chipped Drum will result in a dot or series of dots that repeat 2 or 3 times per page.
-Any drum defects will repeat 2 or 3 times per page based on the drum circumference of 3.7", and a page size of 81/2 x 11".
-It is for this type of defect that we recommend

-A Light Damaged Drum will show up as a shaded area on the test print that should be white.
-Again this will repeat 2-3 times per page.

-A Bad Wiper Blade will result in vertical gray lines across the page, or as shading across the entire page.
-In either case there will be a film of toner on the drum surface.

-A Bad Drum Axle Pin will show up as a solid or almost solid black page.
+- A Dirty Primary Charge Roller (PCR); The primary charge roller is located Inside the cartridge, and if dirty will show on the test print as vertical gray streaks down the page, or as a gray background throughout the page. - A Dirty PCR Connection will result in dark black horizontal bars across the page, or as shading throughout the page. - A Scratched Drum will show up as a very thin, perfectly straight line that runs from the top to the bottom of the test page. - A Chipped Drum will result in a dot or series of dots that repeat 3 times per page.
+Any drum defects will repeat 3 times per page based on the drum circumference of 3.66". - A Light Damaged Drum will show up as a shaded area on the test print that should be white.
+Again this will repeat 3 times per page. - A Bad Wiper Blade will result in vertical gray lines down the page, or as shading across the entire page.
+In either case there will be a film of toner on the drum surface. - A Bad Drum Axle Pin will show up as a solid or almost solid black page.
 The metal pin inside the plastic axle pin has shifted, and the drum has lost it's ground connection

-CARTRIDGE THEORY
+CARTRIDGE PRINTING THEORY

 The toner cartridge printing process is best explained as a series of steps, or stages.
-(See the following diagram).
-In the first stage, the Primary Charge roller (PCR) places a uniform negative DC Bias voltage on the OPC drum surface.
-The amount of the negative DC Bias placed on the drum is controlled by the printers intensity setting.
+(See the following diagram) In the first stage, the Primary Charge roller (PCR) places a uniform negative DC voltage on the OPC drum surface.
 This process is called conditioning.

 In the second stage, (also called the imaging section), the laser beam will discharge this DC voltage to ground wherever it strikes the OPC's surface, leaving a latent electrostatic image on the drum.
-The OPC drum's circumference is 3.7" or approximately 1/3 of a page and therefore makes three revolutions for each 11" printed page.
+The OPC drum's circumference is 3.66" or 1/3 of a page and therefore makes three revolutions for each 11" printed page.

 The third stage is where the toner image is developed on the drum by the developing section, (or supply chamber), which contains the toner particles.
-The toner is held to the magnetic roller sleeve by the stationary magnet inside the sleeve, and a DC bias voltage supplied by the high voltage power supply.
-This DC bias voltage is controlled by the printer's intensity setting, and causes either more or less toner to be attracted to the drum.
-This in turn will either increase or decrease the print density.
-Both the Primary Charge Roller, and Magnetic roller DC Bias voltages are controlled by the printers intensity setting.
+The toner is held to the magnetic roller sleeve by the stationary magnet inside the sleeve, and a variable DC bias voltage supplied by the high voltage power supply.
+This variable DC bias voltage is controlled by the printer's intensity setting.
 The amount of toner on the magnetic roller sleeve is controlled by the rubber Doctor blade, which uses pressure to keep the amount of toner on the magnetic roller sleeve constant.
 This blade also causes a static charge to build up on the toner which helps keep the coating of toner even, and allows easy transfer to the OPC drum.